openstack/cinder/doc/source/devref/api.rst

 ============

 Cinder has a system for managing multiple APIs on different subdomains.
-Currently there is support for the OpenStack API, as well as the Amazon EC2 API.
+Currently there is support for the OpenStack API.

 Common Components
 -----------------